 In 1910, the Union of South Africa was created out of the Cape, Natal, Transvaal and Free State.
-It was to be essentially a white union in terms of political rights and powers.
+It was to be essentially a white union.

-Black opposition was inevitable, the African National Congress (ANC) being founded in 1912 to protest the exclusion of blacks from power.
+Black opposition was inevitable, the African National

+Congress (ANC) being founded in 1912 to protest the exclusion of blacks from power.
 In 1921, the Communist Party came into being at a time of heightened militancy.

-Yet, in the face of a groundswell of opposition to racially defined government, the Natives Land Act was legislated in 1913.
-This defined the remnants of black ancestral lands for African occupation.
+In the face of a groundswell of opposition to racially defined government, the seminal Natives Land Act was legislated in 1913.
+This defined the remnants of blacks' ancestral lands for African occupation.
 The homelands, as they were subsequently called, eventually comprised about 13% of South Africa's land.
 More discriminatory legislation - particularly relating to job reservation favouring whites, and the disenfranchisement of coloured voters in the Cape - was enacted.
 Meanwhile, Afrikaner nationalism, fuelled by job losses arising from worldwide recession, was on the march.

-The rise of apartheid
+The rise of Apartheid

-After the Second World War, in 1948, the pro-Afrikaner National Party (NP), came to power with an ideology that was to become infamous: apartheid, an even more rigorous and authoritarian approach than the segregationist policies of previous governments.
+After the Second World War, in 1948, the pro-Afrikaner National Party (NP) came to power with the ideology of Apartheid, an even more rigorous and authoritarian approach than the previous segregationist policies.

-While white South Africa was cementing its power, black opposition politics was undergoing a sea change.
+While white South Africa was cementing its power, black opposition politics was evolving.
 In 1943, a younger, more determined political grouping came to the fore with the launch of the ANC Youth League, a development which was to foster the leadership of figures such as Nelson Mandela, Oliver Tambo and Walter Sisulu.